rudof-project/rudof/docs/src/cli_usage/convert.md

-# Conversion between RDF Data modelling technologies
+# convert: RDF Data model conversions

 `rudof` supports conversion between different RDF Data modeling technologies using the `convert` command.
 At this moment, we have implemented some converters listed in the table below.